jonlpersson/ed-latimore/site/_posts/2021-09-08-how-to-meet-women.md

 You don’t have to have “Mr. Steal Your Girl” looks.

-What you do need, however, is to be confident and adopt a few techniques that’ll not only make you a better person but transform you into a man _women_ chase after.
+What you do need, however, is to be confident and adopt a few techniques that’ll not only make you a better person but transform you into a man *women* chase after.

 Whether you have an abundance of dating experience or you're new to the game, this article will help you meet women.

 {% include widgets/toc.html heading="How to meet women" list-items="This myth needs to die, Expand your circle, Quiet the judgemental fear-fuelled monkey part of your brain, Practice approaching women, Start a conversation, Go places to meet women" list-ids="a-psa-on-a-widely-held-myth, actively-expand-your-social-circle, quiet-the-judgemental-fear-fuelled-monkey-part-of-your-brain, practice-approaching-women, start-a-conversation, see-everywhere-as-a-place-to-meet-women" %}

-## A PSA on a widely held myth...
+## A PSA on a widely held myth…

-Before we begin I have to clear up a couple of things...
+Before we begin I have to clear up a couple of things…

 Women want to be approached and women want to have sex.

-To some I know this sounds like an obvious statement, but let me explain...
+To some I know this sounds like an obvious statement, but let me explain…

 A striking number of men are under the impression that women hate being hit on and sex is something you have to convince women to give you.
 I've even heard guys say they thought sex was something women were just doing to be nice.